Now, which of these parts is the human nutbladder

 Anime & Manga

-- In the anime, Crimson Rubeus captures all the Sailor Senshi except Sailor Moon, who frees them after defeating Rubeus.
+- In the original anime, Crimson Rubeus captures all the Sailor Senshi except Sailor Moon, who frees them after defeating Rubeus.
 In a later episode, Prince Demand captures Sailor Moon and tries to brainwash her into being his bride, but Tuxedo Mask intervenes and saves her.
 One episode later, Wiseman kidnaps Chibi-Usa as in the manga.

 - Cromartie High School: Freddie being abducted by aliens is seen as more important than knowing the name of Hokuto's lackey.